📊 Feature Comparison • Updated 2026

 Verdict

 Great for email-first workflows.
-If WhatsApp is essential, expect extra setup and extra cost versus native delivery.
+If WhatsApp is essential, expect extra setup and extra cost versus a WhatsApp-first tool.

 2